-Photoshop contains an advanced preference called 'Compensate for Scene-referred Profiles'.
+Photoshop CS4 contains a new advanced preference called 'Compensate for Scene-referred Profiles'.
 This isn't of any real significance for photographers.
 It is switched on by default and designed to automatically apply video contrast when converting between scene and outputreferred profiles.
-This basically matches the default color management workflow for After Effects CS4 or later.
+This basically matches the default color management workflow for After Effects CS4.